urho3d/SLikeNet/readme.txt

 The authors asked to be sent an e-mail to (with an appropriate reference to your work) to Makoto Matsumoto and Takuji Nishimaru (matumoto@math.keio.ac.jp) as well as CC Shawn Cokus (Cokus@math.washington.edu).
+Note: We failed to contact the authors via these mail addresses.
+Both addresses appear to be dead.
+We keep these mail addresses here for reference, nevertheless.

 7.2.4 (core) KBhit.h
 _kbhit() and _getch() implementation for Linux/UNIX by Chris Giese